Cat Facts | 35 Interesting Facts about Cats (You didn’t Know)

 4. What’s the equivalent of cat years to human years?

-1 year of cat’s life is an equivalent of 7 human years.
+1 year of a cat’s life is the equivalent of 7 human years.
 A cat that has reached 2 years of age has gone through the equivalent of human childhood and the teenage years and is in its twenties.
 Cats are deemed middle-aged at about 7 years where they are the equivalent of a human age of 40 years.
 Any cat that is beyond this age can be considered to be heading for old age.

 5. Where do cats take their personalities from?